thedofl/imageSequence.js/README.md

 Quick Usage
 -----------
 Here is a simple code to use quickly.
+As soon as all images are loaded, the animation would start automatically and loop as default.

 ```javascript
 var imgTagID = "aniHolder1";
 var imgFilePath = "images/sample1_x.jpg";